choxos/nmi/miscellaneous/manuscript/nmi_rsm_manuscript.md

 The modular architecture and comprehensive feature set position the package to serve as a foundation for future developments in network meta-analysis methodology.
 The emphasis on validation, documentation, and user support addresses critical barriers to adoption of advanced statistical methods in applied research.

 The clinical relevance demonstrated through realistic examples emphasizes how methodological advances in evidence synthesis can directly impact patient care through more nuanced and personalized treatment recommendations.
 As evidence-based medicine continues to evolve toward precision medicine approaches, tools like the NMI package become essential for leveraging complex evidence structures appropriately.

-We encourage researchers across diverse fields to explore the capabilities of the NMI package and contribute to its continued development through feedback, case studies, and methodological extensions.
-The package is freely available through standard R repositories and includes comprehensive documentation to facilitate adoption and appropriate use.

 ---